JiahangWu7/upload-service/README.md

 ## Why it’s useful

 At this stage there’s **no extra processing** (so no OCR, no text extraction, no image recognition yet).
-But that’s fine, because the important thing now is that the **upload flow works end-to-end**.
 The main code can already call this service and get structured results.
 Later on, we can add OCR and recognition step by step without breaking the existing APIs.